-Heitz Wine Cellars operates a tasting room located almost directly across from Hall Winery on Highway 29 just south of the town of St. Helena.
-This tasting room opened in 2002 and is on the location of their original winery site which was founded in 1961 by Joe and Alice Heitz.
+Heitz Cellar operates a tasting room located almost directly across from Hall Winery on Highway 29 just south of the town of St. Helena.
+This tasting room opened in 2002 and is on the location of their original winery site which was founded in 1961 by Joe (passed away in 2000) and Alice Heitz.
 This makes them one of the older continuously operating wineries in Napa.
 In fact when they were founded, there were less than 20 wineries in operation in the Napa Valley.
 It certainly took a while for the Napa Valley to recover from Prohibition and today more than 80 years after the end of Prohibition there are now more than 1,100 producers in the Napa area making wine commercially.

 Joe received invaluable training for a number of years in the 1950’s when he worked with the famed winemaker and soils expert Andre Tchelistcheff at Beaulieu Vineyard.
 And right before starting Heitz Cellars Joe was a professor and helped setup the enology department at Fresno State in the late 1950’s.

 Joe’s introduction to their St. Helena property came about because of a conversation he had with long time Napa vintner Hanns Kornell (proprietor at the time of Kornell Champagne Cellars located on site of what is now Frank Family Vineyards).
 Hanns mentioned that an elderly gentleman, Leon Brendel (incidentally the first winemaker at Freemark Abbey) might be interested in selling his property and tiny winery just south of St. Helena.
 In fact he was, and in 1961 Joe and Alice purchased his 8.5 acres just south of St. Helena.
 At the time Brendel grew and made only one wine, an obscure varietal called Grignolino.
 Heitz Cellars still owns Brendel’s old sign winery welcoming visitors to come try his Grignolino.